đ€The Unexpected But Essential Skill I Learned Consultants Need To Build

 I came to a powerful insight: the aspects that make up trust in consulting, are fundamental skills for any relationship.
 By learning how to be a more trusting consultant, you learn how to be a more trusting partner, friend, etc.

-The âI Trustâ Acronym
+The âI TRUSTâ Acronym

-The book breaks down trust in a number of ways, but I decided to organize them into an easy to understand actionable acronym simply titled, âI Trustâ because hopefully thatâs what your client will say about you if you implement all of this.
+The Trusted Advisor, breaks down trust in a number of ways, but I decided to organize them into an easy to understand actionable acronym simply titled, âI TRUSTâ because hopefully thatâs what your client and teammates will say about you if you implement all of this.
+Broken down "I TRUST" stands for:

 I: Intimacy

-Intimacy is the sense of psychological safety, closeness, and mutual openness that allows people to share honestly.
 We normally donât think of intimacy as something we build in client relationships.
 But without intimacy, we donât have the trust in each other to give feedback, point out problems, and more.
 Here are some ways we can build it.

-1. Develop Closeness
+1. Develop Personal Closeness

 Many consultants scoff at this thinking business and personal life should be entirely separate.
 This has some meritâIâm not about to share about my deepest darkest shadow thoughts with my clients on a call discussing a strategy dashboard.